 Atlanta, GA—In recognition of his advocacy on behalf of the atheist community, Atheist Alliance of America presented American Atheists president David Silverman with the 2017 Richard Dawkins Award on Saturday, September 2 at its annual convention at DragonCon.
 It’s estimated that DragonCon attracted more than 83,000 attendees this year.

 Activism and education are, first and foremost, about raising the profile of atheism and normalizing atheism in the public discourse.
-With our community projects, billboard campaigns, and educational resources, we encourage the millions of atheists who are “in the closet” to come out as atheists and be proud of embracing reality.
+With our community projects, public education campaigns, and activism resources, we encourage the millions of atheists who are “in the closet” to come out as atheists and be proud of representing their values authentically.
 State Legislation Tracking American Atheists closely monitors state and federal legislation which affects our constitutional rights and the wall of separation between religion and government.
 Some of these bills advance religious equality, while others foster discrimination or create special privileges for religious people and organizations.
 For more information about legislation we’re tracking, including an interactive map, please visit our State Legislation Tracker.
-AtheistVoter AtheistVoter is one of American Atheists flagship programs, aimed at increasing atheist participation in our nation’s political system, pressuring all levels of government to pass legislation that preserves and protects the absolute separation of religion from government, and training local activists to engage with their elected officials to show grassroots support for protecting our secular government.
-For questions about about AtheistVoter, please visit the AtheistVoter website or contact National Program Director Nick Fish.
-Local Activism With our Affiliate and Local Partner program, we work with local activists and community members across the nation to provide access to resources, leadership, and organizational support.
-Our work with Affiliates and Local Partners helps to continue to grow our community and benefits both the local groups and American Atheists.
-American Atheists has more than 170 Affiliates and Local Partners located in 46 states.
-For more information about our Affiliate and Local Partner program, please contact National Affiliate Director Greg Lammers or visit the Affiliate and Local Partner page.
-American Atheists State and Regional Directors help to work with their communities and engage with the national organization to build lasting relationships and partnerships between local activists and American Atheists.
+AtheistVoter AtheistVoter is one of American Atheists’ flagship programs, aimed at increasing atheist participation in our nation’s political system, pressuring all levels of government to pass legislation that preserves and protects the absolute separation of religion from government, and training local activists to engage with their elected officials to show grassroots support for protecting our secular government.
+For questions about about AtheistVoter, please visit the AtheistVoter website or contact VP of Programs Debbie Goddard.
+Local Activism With our Affiliate program, we work with local activists and community members across the nation to provide access to resources, leadership, and organizational support.
+Our work with affiliated local groups helps to grow our community and benefits both the local groups and our national mission.
+American Atheists has more than 170 Affiliates located in 46 states.
+For more information about our affiliate program, please contact National Field Director Samantha McGuire or visit the Affiliate and Local Partner page.
+American Atheists State Directors help to work with their communities and engage with the national organization to build lasting relationships and partnerships between local activists and American Atheists.
 Their work on the ground helps to mobilize support for our civil rights and awareness campaigns.
 A complete list of our State Directors is located here.
-For questions or more information, please contact Director of State & Regional Operations Ken Loukinen.
-Conventions American Atheists holds an annual National Convention at locations throughout the United States.
-Our national conventions bring together members of the atheist community from all over the nation and world to celebrate reason, rationality, and atheism.
-Past speakers include Ayaan Hirsi Ali, Richard Dawkins, Christopher Hitchens, Chris Kluwe, Greta Cristina, Cristina Rad, Matt Dillahunty, and many others.
-Previous National Conventions have been held in Austin, Texas; New York City, New York; Denver, Colorado; Washington, DC; and Des Moines, Iowa.
-The American Atheists 2014 National Convention was held in Salt Lake City, Utah, and our 2015 National Convention was held in Memphis, Tennessee.
-Our 2018 National Convention will is Easter Weekend in Oklahoma City, OK and features a keynote appearance from Hugh Laurie!
-Check out the convention page for more information!
+For questions or more information, please contact National Field Director Samantha McGuire.
+Conventions American Atheists holds annual National Conventions at locations throughout the United States.
+With presentations, social events, comedy and game nights, workshops, exhibits, networking, and community events, this event is the highlight of the year for hundreds of American atheists.
+Past speakers include Ayaan Hirsi Ali, Richard Dawkins, Christopher Hitchens, Dr. Sian Proctor, Chris Kluwe, Greta Cristina, Hugh Laurie, State Rep. Athena Salman, Jim Obergefell, and many others.
+Our 2023 National Convention is April 6–9 in Phoenix!
+Go to the National Convention website for more information.

 Memphis, TN—On Monday, the national nonprofit American Atheists announced an interfaith panel discussion featuring experts on Islam, Christianity, and atheism from 4 to 5 pm on Wednesday, April 1 in the Skyway Ballroom of the Peabody Hotel in Memphis.
 The public and media are invited to this free event, which serves as a “warm-up” to the start of the organization’s 2015 National Convention also at the Peabody Hotel, April 2-5.
 The moderated panel, titled “Exploring Myths, Dispelling Stereotypes” will include Memphis’ First Evangelical Church pastor Dr. Cole Huffman, nationally known Islamic scholar and Rhodes College professor Dr. Yasir Qadhi, Ex-Muslims of North America President Muhammad Syed, and American Atheists President David Silverman.
 Audience members will have the opportunity to ask questions after the panel discussion.
 “The stigma against openly identifying as an atheist is strong in America, specifically because many people don’t understand what an atheist is or what we actually believe,” said Silverman.
 “That’s why we do what we do.
 We’re bringing representatives from multiple groups together to address these stereotypes head-on.”
 “There’s a huge necessity of dialogue between various groups—those with a background of faith and those of no faith,” said Syed.
 “The only way we can move forward is if we understand and respect each other.
 These conversations are vital to make that happen.”
 “America’s shared civic space becomes more respectful when civility prevails in working through real differences between belief systems,” said Huffman.
 “Our discussion on April 1 at The Peabody is an opportunity to do that.”
 “While people of faith might have strong—and at times even heated—disagreements with those of no faith, both sides can agree that we do need to work together for a better civil society,” said Qadhi.
 “There is no better way of accomplishing that than by engaging with one another and sharing ideas together.”
 The American Atheists 2015 National Convention, April 2-5 at the Peabody Hotel in Memphis, will feature keynote human-rights activist Ayaan Hirsi Ali, featured speakers HowStuffWorks.com founder and Discovery Channel host Marshall Brain, memeticist Dr. Susan Blackmore, comedians Trace Bealieu and Frank Conniff of the cast of Mystery Science Theater 3000, a costume party, a Cards Against Humanity charity tournament, and more.
 Anyone attending the panel will also be able to register for the American Atheists National Convention for one-day passes and full convention tickets.
 More information is available at atheists.org/convention.
 AMERICAN ATHEISTS is a national 501(c)(3) nonprofit organization that defends civil rights for atheists, freethinkers, and other nonbelievers; works for the total separation of religion and government; and addresses issues of First Amendment public policy.
 American Atheists was founded in 1963 by Madalyn Murray O’Hair.
 For More Information Contact: American Atheists, Inc. P.O.
 Box 158 Cranford, NJ 07016 Tel: (908) 276-7300 Email: [email protected] ###